What is an escrow account? Your ultimate guide

 What is an escrow account?

-Escrow accounts are not used for homeowners association (HOA) fees or for supplemental tax bills.
-These one-time tax payments are usually paid directly by the homeowner.
+Escrow accounts are not used for homeowners association (HOA) fees or some supplemental tax bills.
+The homeowner usually pays these payments directly.

 What are the advantages of having an escrow account?